nzingasara/AutoLoanDelinquencyPrediction/README.md

 #### Further info on randomForestClassifier.ipynb
 The png file plots will be generated in "drive/My Drive/Colab Notebooks/CSE6242Project/".
 You may need to create the CSE6242Project folder before running this.
 To change the hyperparameters used, go into randomForestClassifier.ipynb and update the lists under the comment that says "global variables"

+## Mortgage Data information
+Mortgage data consists of two types of .csv files: "Origination Data" that describes the features of the loan when it was disbursed and "Monthly Perfomance Data" which lists month-to-month data including payments, loan principal, delinquency, etc.  The data is further separated into years and then into quarters.

+#### How to run mortgage data cleaner/compiler
+The python scripts used to clean and compile the collected mortgage data are named "20xx.py" with the year of interest as the name.
+The scripts are nearly identical but pull from different years of the data and are separated as such to allow them to run simultaneously.
+The location of the data needs to be checked to ensure that it matches what the script expects (line 72-73) and then the script can be executed.
+The script outputs will be separated into years (corresponding to which script was run) and these files can be combined afterwards.